All Episodes

 You want to get along with the people you work with.

-Why that inspires weakness, causes weakness in a lot of people on our side.
+Why, that inspires weakness, causes weakness in a lot of people on our side.

-Seeking the approval of the people who run the town, seeking approval of the people who run the social aspects of the town, seeking the people of the media, the approval of the media in this town.
+Seeking the approval of the people who run the town, seeking approval of the people who run the social aspects of the town, seeking the appeal of the media, the approval of the media in this town.

 And their one objective is to rid themselves of any meaningful liberal or conservative opposition.